eclipse-hono/hono/site/documentation/content/user-guide/amqp-adapter.md

 By default, all Hono protocol adapters require clients (devices or gateway components) to authenticate during connection establishment.
 This is the preferred way for devices to publish data via protocol adapters.
 The AMQP adapter supports both the [SASL PLAIN](https://tools.ietf.org/html/rfc4616) and [SASL EXTERNAL](https://tools.ietf.org/html/rfc4422) authentication mechanisms.
 The former uses a *username* and *password* to authenticate to the adapter while the latter uses a client certificate.

-In this guide, we will give examples for publishing telemetry and events for *authenticated* (using SASL PLAIN) and *unauthenticated* clients.
+In this guide, we will give examples for publishing telemetry data and events for *authenticated* (using SASL PLAIN) and *unauthenticated* clients.

 **NB** The AMQP adapter can be configured to *allow* unauthenticated devices to connect by setting configuration variable `HONO_AMQP_AUTHENTICATION_REQUIRED` to `false`.